The Girls' Department of the

 King George the Fifth Institute

-The Girls' Department of the King George the Fifth Institute was opened in 1913 as a destination for young women who came to St. John's on Labrador fishing schooners as ships helpers.
+The Girls' Department of the King George the Fifth Institute was opened in 1913 as a safe destination for young women who came to St. John's as ship's helpers on Labrador fishing schooners.
+Usually, these young women were the only women resident on the schooner for the entire fishing season, surrounded by the male fishers

 The King George V Institute